tarantool/doc/doc/dev_guide/internals/iproto/format.rst

-For example, in a successful response to ``box.space:select()``, the IPROTO_REQUEST_TYPE value is 0 = ``IPROTO_OK`` and the array have all the tuples of the result.
+For example, in a successful response to ``box.space:select()``, the IPROTO_REQUEST_TYPE value is 0 = ``IPROTO_OK`` and the array has all the tuples of the result.

 Read the source code file `net_box.c <https://github.com/tarantool/tarantool/blob/master/src/box/lua/net_box.c>`__ where the function ``decode_metadata_optional`` is an example of how Tarantool